Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Indiana vs. Kansas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game at Assembly Hall has the No. 2 Kansas Jayhawks (9-1) matching up with the Indiana Hoosiers (7-2) at 12:30 PM ET on December 16.
+Saturday's game at Assembly Hall has the No. 2 Kansas Jayhawks (9-1) taking on the Indiana Hoosiers (7-2) at 12:30 PM ET on December 16.
 Our computer prediction projects a 77-70 win for Kansas.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!